panr/hugo-theme-hello-friend/README.md

   dateformNum     = "2006-01-02"
   dateformNumTime = "2006-01-02 15:04 -0700"

+  # Set disableReadOtherPosts to true in order to hide the links to other posts.
+  disableReadOtherPosts = false

   # Metadata mostly used in document's head
   description = "Homepage and blog by Djordje Atlialp" keywords = "homepage, blog, science, informatics, development, programming"